PowerShell/DscResources/CONTRIBUTING.md

 The title of your PR should *describe* the changes it includes in one line.
 Simply putting the issue number that the PR fixes is not acceptable.
 If you PR deals with *one* specific resource, please prefix the title with the resource name followed by a colon.
-If your PR does fix an issue please do still include "(Fixes #issue number)" in the title.
+If your PR fixes an issue please do still include "(Fixes #issue number)" in the title.
-For example, if a PR fixes issues number 11 and 16 which adds the Ensure parameter to the xSample resource:
+For example, if a PR fixes issues number 11 and 16 which adds the Ensure parameter to the xSample resource, the title should be something like:
 "xSample: Added Ensure parameter (Fixes #11, #16)".

+If your pull request includes a breaking change, please refer to the [Breaking Changes](#breaking-changes) section below.

+If open a pull request with the wrong title, you can easily edit it by clicking the Edit button to the right of the title in the open pull request.

 #### Pull Request Description
 The description of your PR should include a detailed report of all the changes you made.